 at Loyola Will Cost

 Below is the total cost per class to attend Loyola High School.
-Included in the total cost is tuition, registration and all of the required fees for the 2022-2023 academic school year.
+Included in the total cost is tuition, registration and all of the mandatory required fees for the 2025-2026 academic school year.

 Financial Aid Options